-OPG's management of available water resources directly affects the generation output, efficiency, and ultimately return on investment for the Company's hydroelectric assets.
-The watersheds on which OPG's hydroelectric generating facilities are located are shared by many users and are subject to various governance requirements, such as international, federal and provincial agreements, water power leases, and regulations.
+OPG's management of available water resources directly affects the generation output, efficiency and ultimately return on investment for the Company's hydroelectric assets.
+The watersheds on which OPG's hydroelectric generating facilities are located are shared by many users and are subject to various legislative, contractual and regulatory requirements.
 Accordingly, OPG must balance the economic, environmental, social and legal requirements associated with the watersheds when utilizing water to optimize electricity generation.